 6. Be positive

 - Be enthusiastic about your work.
 Believe in your ability to do the job well.

-- Smile and be friendly.
+- Smile and be polite and friendly.

 - Expect positive results.